amanzholov8/atak-ui/README.md

 ### Tiger

+The contextual inquiry was conducted by _Anuar Talipov_.

 #### Description of the user

 Tiger is a sophomore undergrad at KAIST who currently teaches regular ballroom dance classes.
 His experience in dancing 4 years of amateur dancing, 5 years of professional ballroom dancing (B class).
 As for his experience of choreography, he has started to compose dances 3.5 years ago and started teaching dances 1.5 years ago.